Conserved active information: Conclusion

-In this paper, we have introduced total information and conserved active information.
-We have highlighted their properties and contrasted them with the key properties of AIN and KL, which are rarely discussed in the literature.
-Since neither AIN nor KL can describe changes in the system's total information, $\cain$ provides a necessary criterion for determining whether a specification $\sfT$ requires the infusion of information.
+In this paper, we have introduced total information and CAI.
+We have highlighted their properties and contrasted them with key properties of AIN and KL, which are rarely discussed in the literature.
+Since neither AIN nor KL can describe changes in the system's total information, $\cain$ provides a necessary criterion for determining whether a specification $\sfT$ requires the incorporation of system-specific knowledge.

+The implications of CAI are fascinating.
+Consider the binary case in Example \ref{CainBer}, Theorem \ref{Regimes}, and Corollary \ref{Co:regimes}, with specification $\sfT = \{1\} \subset \calX$.
+On the one hand, the two cases of the reducible regime should not be surprising, since focusing on $\sfT$ (with baseline probability $p \le 1/2$) to make it more probable is equivalent to focusing on $\sfT^c$ (with baseline probability $1-p$) to make it less probable, and this should not be controversial.
+On the other hand, the emergent regime shows that $q> 1-p$ cannot be achieved by redistributing the information available in the system.
+Similar considerations to those in the reducible regime reveal that the order achieved by making $\sfT$ highly likely ($0<p<1/2<1-p<q$) is equivalent to the order achieved by making $\sfT^c$ highly unlikely ($1-q< p$), linking regimes 3 and 4 in Table \ref{tab:regimes}.
+In this scenario, external information is required to produce the specification $\sfT$, making the system $(\calX,\calF, \bfP_1)$ open.

 This work can be extended in several ways.

-First, a natural extension of conserved active information is its thermodynamic implications, where analogies between information theory and thermodynamics are particularly fruitful \cite{Jaynes1957a, Jaynes1957b}.
-Informally, by replacing the term {\it information} with {\it energy} in our framework, we can draw direct parallels that illuminate far-from-equilibrium processes central to complex systems.
-In thermodynamics, energy is conserved by the first law, but its usable form (free energy) decreases via the second law, increasing entropy in isolated systems.
-Similarly, the NFLTs enforce a conservation principle for information: gains in performance on a target $\sfT$ must be offset by losses elsewhere, averaged over all problems.
-Conserved active information $\cain = \ain(\sfT) +\ain(\sfT^c)$ captures this balance, akin to total energy in a closed system.
-Positive conserved active information signals an infusion of external ``work'' (problem-specific knowledge), reducing global disorder much like an engine extracting work to decrease local entropy while increasing it overall \cite{Shannon1948, Landauer1961}.
-Negative conserved active information, conversely, reflects internal redistribution without net gain, mirroring dissipative processes where entropy rises spontaneously, as in Example \ref{MC}.
+First, a natural extension of CAI is to explore its thermodynamic implications, where analogies between information theory and thermodynamics are particularly fruitful \cite{Jaynes1957a, Jaynes1957b}.
+Informally, by considering {\it energy} in our framework rather than {\it information}, we can draw direct parallels that illuminate far-from-equilibrium processes central to complex systems.
+In this scenario, total information is akin to total energy in a closed system.
+Negative CAI signals the infusion of external work (analogous to problem-specific knowledge in a search problem), reducing global disorder, much like an engine extracting work to decrease local disorder while increasing overall entropy \cite{Shannon1948, Landauer1961}.
+Positive CAI, conversely, reflects internal redistribution without net gain, mirroring dissipative processes in which entropy rises spontaneously, as in Example \ref{MC}.